garrbows/instini/README.md

 # Instini

-Instini is an http based Instagram bot.
+Instini is an http based Instagram bot designed to produce generic interactions with public posts.

 ## Features